-Under section 8 of the Communicable Diseases Act (1227/2016), the regional state administrative agencies coordinate and supervise the prevention of infections in their area.
+Under section 8 of the Communicable Diseases Act, the regional state administrative agencies coordinate and supervise the prevention of infections in their area.
 The joint municipal authorities for hospital districts guide and support municipalities as well as healthcare and social welfare units in the prevention of communicable diseases, work regionally to develop the diagnostics and treatment of communicable diseases, and investigate epidemics together with municipalities.
 The regional state administrative agencies and the joint municipal authorities for hospital districts within each agency's operating area collaborate in the prevention of communicable diseases.
 The regional state administrative agencies make the administrative decisions laid down in this Act by making use of the expertise of the joint municipal authority of the hospital district, the specific catchment area, and the Finnish Institute for Health and Welfare.

-Under section 9 of the Communicable Diseases Act, municipalities are responsible for organising the work to prevent communicable diseases referred to in this Act within their area as part of public health work, as laid down in the Primary Health Care Act (66/1972), in the Health Care Act (1326/2010) and in this Act.
-In this Act, the actions to prevent communicable diseases encompass the prevention, early detection and monitoring of communicable diseases, measures needed to investigate or prevent an epidemic, and the examination, treatment and medical rehabilitation of persons who have a communicable disease or are suspected of having one, as well as the prevention of treatment-related infections.
+Under section 9 of the Communicable Diseases Act, municipalities are responsible for organising the work to prevent communicable diseases within their area as part of public health work, as laid down in the Primary Health Care Act (66/1972), in the Health Care Act (1326/2010) and in the Communicable Disease Act.
+The actions to prevent communicable diseases encompass the prevention, early detection and monitoring of communicable diseases, measures needed to investigate or prevent an epidemic, and the examination, treatment and medical rehabilitation of persons who have a communicable disease or are suspected of having one, as well as the prevention of treatment-related infections.

-Under section 58, subsection 1 of the Communicable Diseases Act, the municipal body responsible for controlling infectious diseases may, within its area of operation, decide to close healthcare and social welfare units, educational institutions, early education centres, residential accommodation and similar facilities and prohibit public gatherings or public events when a generally hazardous infectious disease or a disease that is justifiably suspected of being generally hazardous has been diagnosed or is justifiably expected to occur.
+Under section 58, subsection 1 of the Communicable Diseases Act, the municipal body responsible for the prevention of communicable diseases may, within its area of operation, decide to close healthcare and social welfare units, educational institutions, early education centres, dwellings and similar facilities as well as prohibit public gatherings or public events when a generally hazardous widely spreading infectious disease or a disease that is justifiably suspected of being generally hazardous has been detected or is justifiably expected to occur.
 A further condition is that such measures are necessary to prevent the spread of a generally hazardous infectious disease or a disease that is justifiably suspected of being generally hazardous.
 The regional state administrative agencies may make similar decisions in their operating area, when the decisions are needed for an area covering several municipalities.

-In principle, the general restrictions on gatherings do not apply to teaching and other statutory activities of educational institutions.
-The recommendations of the Government on the restrictions in force on gatherings and the decisions of the regional state administrative agencies regarding public events in accordance with the Communicable Diseases Act must be complied with at public events organised by educational institutions.
+In principle, the general restrictions on gatherings do not apply to teaching and other statutory activities of educational institutions. educational institutions that organise public events must comply with the recommendations of the Government on the restrictions in force related to gatherings and the decisions of the regional state administrative agencies regarding public events in accordance with the Communicable Diseases Act.

-Obligations under the Communicable Diseases Act to prevent the coronavirus epidemic from spreading
+Obligations under the Communicable Diseases Act to prevent the coronavirus epidemic from spreading and do not require a separate decision by the authorities.
+Obligations under the section include the obligation to make sure: